Drive-By Truckers’ new disc dedicated to loveable merch guy Craig Lieske

 There's something be said for sticking to your roots, and on their latest album, World Boogie Is Coming, the North Mississippi Allstars really do bring it on home.
 They went to the heart of the Mississippi hill country on tunes by such area legends as R.L.
 Burnside, Junior Kimbrough, and Otha Turner, and cranked the authenticity … Continue reading The North Mississippi Allstars bring it on home with help from Robert Plant

-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 23, 2013 By Steve Newton What do Elvis Costello, Ben Harper, Dr. John, Grace Potter, Steve Winwood, and Dave Matthews have in common?
-Well, apart from the fact that they’re all certified rock stars in their own right, they each sang lead on a track on Shout!, the new album from … Continue reading The stars came out for Gov’t Mule’s Shout!
+Well, apart from the fact that they’re all certified rock stars in their own right, they each sang lead on a track on Shout!, the new album from American … Continue reading Warren Haynes declares that everyone has a voice on Gov’t Mule’s Shout!

-ORIGINALLY POSTED ON STRAIGHT.COM, MARCH 4, 2004 By Steve Newton You learn pretty quickly as a music writer not to put too much faith in recording artists' bios.
+ORIGINALLY PUBLISHED ON MARCH 4, 2004 By Steve Newton You learn pretty quickly as a music writer not to put too much faith in recording artists' bios.
 Once in a while, though, the proclamations heard in those promotional sheets actually turn out to be true.
-Take the opening line of the current PR blurb … Continue reading Dr. John is still rubbing elbows with the elite
+Take the opening line of the current PR blurb for … Continue reading Dr. John says that he has 180 songs in the band book

 Warren Haynes says Dickey Betts and Derek Trucks are “two distinctly different personalities”